southpolemonkey/study_notes/english.md

-marketing lead | a potential customer daunting | seeming difficult to deal with, intimidating prompt | to make someone decide to do something | What promoted you to use my service?
+marketing lead | a potential customer daunting | seeming difficult to deal with, intimidating prompt | to make someone decide to do something | What promoted you to use my service? mortal | not able to live for ever | Her father's death reminded her that she was mortal. resurrect | bring back an old activity, belief, idea that has not existed for a long time | The Home Office have resurrected plans to build a new prison just outside London. monopolize | to have complete control over something | He monopolized the conversation all evening caveat | a warning that something may not be completely true | But there are a variety of caveats in both laws tenacious | determined to do something and unwilling to stop trying even when the situtation becomes difficult relentless | strict, determined, without ever stopping exact | verb, to demand and get something from someone by using threats, forces | exact something from somebody corkage | fee charged by resturant for serving wine brought by customer themselves thrifty | using money carefully and wisely